 |Building regulations application form: Adobe PDF format | Microsoft Word format|

 There are three different types of building regulations applications that can be made:

 The Full Plans procedure must be used if the building work is in connection with a building that:

-This requires the submission of full constructional drawings, detailed and specification of the proposed scheme and accompanied with the appropriate plan charge.
+This requires the submission of full constructional drawings and a detailed specification of the proposed scheme, accompanied by the appropriate plan charge.

 A surveyor will carry out a detailed appraisal of the proposal within 3 weeks of receiving your applications.
 You or your agent (if an agent has been appointed) will be contacted for any additional information, clarification or some other form of amendment.
 An additional 5 weeks will be added to enable this be achieved (total time from submission being a maximum of 8 weeks).
 Once you or your agent has satisfactorily answered these queries, a formal Notice of Approval with or without conditions will be issued which will remain valid for three years from the date of deposit.
 You are then safe in the knowledge that, providing you and your builder construct strictly in accordance with the plans, and any conditions on the Approval, the Regulations will be satisfied (it should be remembered however that the Regulations do not cover everything).